nickshanks347/task-tracker-backend-fastapi/README.md

 ### Encryption/Decryption

 **You should not use an insecure value for `JWT_SECRET_KEY` or `JSON_SECRET_KEY`, nor should you use the default value "`secret`"**.

+Toggle `ENCRYPT_JSON` to enable encrypted/decrypted JSON files:

+- If the files already exist, use `decrypt_encrypt.py` so the contents are either encrypted/decrypted before the program starts.
+- If the files don't exist, the application will create them automatically in `DATA_DIR` and encrypt them depending on the value of `ENCRYPT_JSON`.

 To generate a secure value for `JWT_SECRET_KEY`, use the following command: